unikraft/docs/content/en/community/hackathons/2023-04-amsterdam/_index.md

 * [Cristiano Giuffrida](https://www.vusec.net/people/cristiano-giuffrida/)

-As part of the Unikraft community, [Răzvan Deaconescu](https://github.com/razvand/) will be on-site, with other community members providing support online, on Discord.
+As part of the Unikraft community, [Răzvan Deaconescu](https://github.com/razvand/) and [Hugo Lefeuvre](https://github.com/hlef/) will be on-site, with other community members providing support online, on Discord.

 ### Schedule